dlemstra/Magick.NET/Building.md

 1. This step is optional but you can decide to use the latest GIT revision.
 To do this you need to edit the file `ImageMagick\Source\Checkout.sh` and change the `date` variable to the current date and time.
 2. Then you need to run `ImageMagick\Source\Checkout.cmd` that will clone the master branch of the GIT repository of ImageMagick.
 3. Now run `ImageMagick\Source\BuildAll.cmd` or one of the files in `ImageMagick\Source\Development` to target a specific platform and Quantum.
+If you see errors related to stdafx.h, check that "MFC and ATL support (x86 and x64)" is installed as part of Visual Studio 2017.
+If you see errors related to new.h, you may need to install Windows SDK 10.0.10240.0 (or another pre-10586 version)

 And with the files in the `ImageMagick\Source\Debug` folder you can create a debug build.